sr3dd/prowess-dronesim/README.md

 # prowess-dronesim

-A simple framework to simulate drone workloads on the PROWESS testbed.
+A simple framework to simulate UAV swarm and distributed inference workloads on the PROWESS testbed.

 ![overview](assets/img/overview.png)